PrafulGotmare/English-To-Hinglish-Translation-text-App-using-Python/README.md

 - Web-based interface for translating English to Hinglish.
 - Utilizes the `mtranslate` library to perform translations.
 - User-friendly design using HTML and CSS.
-- Developed with Flask, a lightweight Python web framework.
+- Developed with Flask and also Streamlit, a lightweight Python web framework.